richardbiely/gaia-ecs/README.md

 * very simple and safe API designed in such a way as to prevent you from using bad coding patterns
 * based on modern [C++17](https://en.cppreference.com/w/cpp/17) technologies
 * no external dependencies, not even on STL (can be easily enabled if needed)
-* compiles almost instantly
 * archetype / chunk-based storage for maximum iteration speed and easy code parallelization
 * ability to [organize data as AoS or SoA](#data-layouts) on the component level with very few changes to your code
-* compiled and tested on all major compilers [continuously](https://github.com/richardbiely/gaia-ecs/actions)
+* compiled warning-free and tested on all major compilers [continuously](https://github.com/richardbiely/gaia-ecs/actions)
+* compiles almost instantly
 * stability secured by running thousands of [unit tests]
 * thoroughly documented both public and internal code
 * exists also as a [single-header](#single-header) library so you can simply drop it into your project and start using it